 If you're a Mac user, the choice is obvious - a Macbook Pro.
 Be aware

-the screens on Macbooks are not great from a colour point of view, even
+the screens on Macbooks are not really that great from a colour point of view, even

-the 'Retina' one is just mediocre.
-The price to performance ratio is
+the 'Retina' ones are just mediocre.
+In general, with Mac laprops, the price to performance ratio is

 often not as good as in the PC world, but the hardware is very nice in